vanderhoornm/android-MythTV-Leanfront/README.md

 The backend status icon of the tools row shows a page with current backend info.

+## Video Details

+If you select a video or recording in the list and press enter, it opens the Detalls page.
+This shows the program name, description and artwork.
+There are buttons for Playback and for "Other Actions".
+"Other Actions" presents a menu for deleting the program, marking watched, etc. If you have a menu button on your remote, pressing that will also bring up the "Other Actions".

 ## Playback

 - Pressing Enter or Down brings up the OSD playback controls.
 Note if you have enabled up/down jumping then Down will cause a jump instead.